SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

 $ cd example2
 ```

+In these example projects we will work off a central notion that all source and
+resources are contained within a single project folder which I will denote as
+`$PROJECT_ROOT`.
+The `$PROJECT_ROOT` notation is an example of a shell variable
+which in Linux shells can contain a directory path.

+So we make the `$PROJECT_ROOT` directory our current working directory and then
-And then create a `README.md` file for the project.
+create a `README.md` file for the project.

 ```console
 $ vim README.md
 ...
 $
 ```
+You can use the text editor of your choice.

 Next we create a directory structure local to the project and then verify it:

 ```console
 $ mkdir src src/main src/main/java src/test/ src/test/java
 $ tree